 The journey you are about to begin can be confusing and difficult.
 Your Care Management team will be invaluable in helping you successfully navigate the treatment process.
 Your team will consist of your physician, care manager, nurse, nutritionist, and other experts, as needed.
 Many insurance companies, including Medicare, recognize the importance of care management and are now making it a part of the required services.

 The goal of care management is to help you manage your physical, psychosocial and emotional needs, and act as your primary contact.
 Care management performs many functions, including providing education regarding the problems or side effects commonly experienced throughout treatment while under your physician’s care.
 Your care manager will assist you with creating and understanding your personalized plan of care and help facilitate communication between your oncologist and other providers.
-Care managers are available 24 hours a day, seven days a week to answer questions.
+Care managers are available Monday – Friday 8 a.m. – 5 p.m. to answer questions.

 Meet Your Oncology Dietitian